N. Chandrababu Naidu: Legacy and recognition

 Chandrababu Naidu was one of the most recognised Chief Ministers in the country during his nine-and-a-half-year tenure from 1995 to 2004.
 He was a strong supporter of liberalisation policies at the state level and was hailed by the western media as "one of the most promising local leaders not just in India but in the developing world."
 Andhra Pradesh was the first state in India to receive a direct World Bank loan for economic restructuring.
 Naidu was a regular participant at World Economic Forum meetings in Davos, Switzerland.

+Development of Hyderabad

-Naidu played a pivotal role in the establishment of HITEC City, and Genome Valley in 1998 by the erstwhile combined Government of Andhra Pradesh, adjoining Cyberabad to the west of Hyderabad, propelling the information technology industry and enhancing modern infrastructure in Hyderabad, including the Rajiv Gandhi International Airport and the Indian School of Business (ISB).
-Naidu's meetings with Bill Gates, the chairman of Microsoft, in New Delhi in 1997, followed by Gates' visit to Hyderabad in 2002, and the visit of US President Bill Clinton in 2000, played a significant role in enhancing his reputation.
+Naidu played a pivotal role in the establishment of HITEC City, Financial District, and Genome Valley in 1998 by the erstwhile combined Government of Andhra Pradesh, adjoining Cyberabad to the west of Hyderabad, propelling the information technology industry and enhancing modern infrastructure in Hyderabad, including the Rajiv Gandhi International Airport and the Indian School of Business (ISB).
+Beyond high-tech industry, his vision for the city's connectivity and public utility was evidenced by the launch of the Hyderabad Multi-Modal Transport System (MMTS) and the development of the HITEX Exhibition Center.
+Furthermore, he oversaw the creation of world class sporting infrastructure, most notably the Uppal Stadium (Rajiv Gandhi International Cricket Stadium), and to foster athletic talent, he provided land and support to Pullela Gopichand to set up his badminton academy.

+Naidu's meetings with Bill Gates, the chairman of Microsoft, in New Delhi in 1997 initiated engagements that led Naidu to successfully persuade Microsoft to set up its India Development Centre in Hyderabad in 1998, the company’s first major R&D facility outside the United States, operating out of Cyber Towers until a dedicated campus was built later.
+This, followed by the visit of US President Bill Clinton in 2000, and Gates' visit to Hyderabad in 2002, played a significant role in enhancing his reputation.